Umar Kremlev: Later life

-Kremlev received higher education at Moscow State Academy of Public Utilities and Construction.
 It is claimed that Kremlev worked in a transport company Transstroykom LLC and from 2009 to 2012 he served as President of Center for Strategic Development and Modernization.

+In 2016, with the support of the leadership of the Federal Security Service of the Russian Federation, in particular Alexey Rubizhny, he became Secretary General and then President of the Boxing Federation of Russia.
+Kremlev claims that the federation exists on private funds and does not receive financial injections from government.
+The main sponsors of the federation are the bookmaker company Liga Stavok and the National Lottery, which, according to Proekt's investigation, actually belong to Kremlev himself.
+Also among the federation's partners was the car dealer Rolf, which, according to investigation, also came under Kremlev's control.

+In 2020-2023, with the assistance of state structures, Kremlev gained significant control over the Russian betting market.
+This was facilitated by legislative changes initiated at a high level.
+In 2020, a law on a single betting accounting center was passed, and in 2021, a decree by Russian President Vladimir Putin appointed Kremlev's company TsUPIS as the single operator of all bookmaker betting in the country.
+Kremlev also became the beneficiary of three of Russia's largest betting companies: Fonbet, Pari and Liga Stavok.
+In addition, he gained control over the Unified Gambling Regulator, which was created to oversee betting activities.

+In 2020, he was elected president of the International Boxing Association (IBA).
+Kremlev's election caused mixed reactions in the international boxing community due to his past and ties to Russian authorities.
+Under Kremlev's leadership, the IBA signed a sponsorship contract with Gazprom, which intensified conflict with the International Olympic Committee (IOC).
+It organizes international tournaments not recognized by the IOC.
+In 2023, Kremlev was part of the official Russian delegation during the Russian president's visit to China.

+Career

-Has been involved in boxing since his youth.
+Umar has been involved in boxing since his youth.
 Until July 2017, he was Head of Patriot Boxing Promotions and worked with such leading boxers as Roy Jones Jr., Fedor Chudinov, Dmitry Chudinov and Mikhail Aloyan.
 Now he is working at the Boxing Progress Center in Moscow.

 On 1 February 2017, Kremlev became General Secretary and Member of the Executive Committee of the Russian Boxing Federation.
-He took part in the organization of world boxing events such as the Murat Gassiev-Junier Dorticos World Boxing Super Series semi-final and Oleksandr Usyk-Murat Gassiev World Boxing Super Series final, as well as the 2019 AIBA Men's and Women's World Championships hosted by the cities of Yekaterinburg and Ulan-Ude, Russia.
-He pioneered the celebration of Boxing Day in Russia which on 8 February 2019 became an international holiday celebrated worldwide on July 22.
-He also initiated Global Boxing Forums which took place on February 1–4, 2018 in Sochi and on June 12–16, 2019 in Yekaterinburg.

-On 3 November 2018, Kremlev was elected by a majority of votes (63 votes) to the Executive Committee of the International Boxing Association (AIBA, later IBA) at the AIBA Congress in Moscow and thus became the first Russian to be nominated Member of AIBA Executive Committee.
+On 3 November 2018, Kremlev was elected (63 votes) to the Executive Committee of the International Boxing Association (AIBA, later IBA) at the AIBA Congress in Moscow and thus became the first Russian to be nominated Member of AIBA Executive Committee.

 On 23 February 2019, he was elected First Vice-President of the European Boxing Confederation (EUBC) by a majority of votes (25 out of 40) at the EUBC General Assembly held in Moscow.